MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 1. Select **Done**.

 ## Exercise 2 - Create your environments

 In this exercise, you will create your Development and Test environments that you will do the majority of your lab work in.

 ### Task 1 – Create Development environment

-A developer environment might already exit in your account, if not:
+A developer environment might already exist in your Microsoft tenant, if not:

 1. Open a new tab, navigate to `https://powerapps.microsoft.com/en-us/developerplan` and select **Existing user?
 Add a dev environment**, log in with your Microsoft 365 credentials if prompted again.